" "

 Community & Culture

 Arden Shore Child and Family Services is committed to rebuilding lives affected by trauma and abuse through foster care, family support, and behavioral health services.
-Located in Waukegan, Illinois, we support Arden Shore’s efforts through back to school and holiday drives.
+We support their efforts by donating school supplies each summer then assembling backpacks to give children a strong start to the school year.

-2 out of 3 low-income children have no books of their own.
-Bernie’s Book Bank, Chicago’s largest provider of quality children’s books, serving over 275,000 children throughout Chicagoland.
+Two out of three low-income children have no books of their own.
+Bernie’s Book Bank is Chicago’s largest provider of quality children’s books, serving over 275,000 children throughout Chicagoland.
 We support Bernie’s Book Bank through book donations and on-site distribution efforts.

-Girl Scouts of Northern Illinois currently has over 15,000 members (some even in our M&S family).
+Girl Scouts of Northern Illinois currently has more than 15,000 members, including some in the Mowery & Schoenfeld family.
 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
-We support local troops and partner with them on service projects in our community.
+We support local troops and partner with them on service projects and skill-building opportunities.

 Feed My Starving Children (FMSC) believes hope starts with food.
 FMSC meals are developed by food science and nutrition professionals to supplement nutritional needs and reduce problems with malnutrition.
-Nutrition allows children to grow, thrive and develop to their full potential.
+Our teams volunteer regularly at their facilities, and each fall, the firm’s remote team members come together for a large group packing event.

 Our Women’s Initiative – GLOW or Growth and Learning Opportunities for Women – is a direct result of employee participation and engagement.